 According to Meritorious Artisan Bui Van Hung, Head of the Xuan Pha Traditional Art Troupe, in the 60s and 70s of the last century, the country was in a fierce war, and young men in the village all joined the army.
 Therefore, organizing the Xuan Pha festival was very difficult, mainly organized by the villages themselves.

-In the 1990s, when the State had a policy of reviving national culture, the authorities and villagers of Xuan Pha were determined to restore these folk dances.
-At that time, the whole commune had only 5-6 elderly people who had directly participated in Xuan Pha dances, so the teaching was carried out very urgently and encountered many difficulties.
+In the 1990s, when the State had a policy of reviving national culture, the government and villagers of Xuan Pha were determined to restore these folk dances.
+At that time, the whole commune only had 5-6 seniors who had directly participated in Xuan Pha dances, so the teaching was carried out very urgently and encountered many difficulties.

 Laotian dance